All Episodes

 This is a British government report.

-The cabinet office findings indicate that individualism is the most pronounced among generation Y, those born after 1980, the early 2000s.
+The cabinet office findings indicate that individualism is the most pronounced among Generation Y, those born after 1980, the early 2000s.

-Now, I don't know if it's safe to compare British generation Y with U.S. generation Y. But both countries are run by the equivalent of the Labor Party, the Socialists.
+But both countries are run by the equivalent of the Labor Party, the Socialists.

 I really do believe today's millennials are far more conservative than they know.

-And I also know that even if they knew it, they'd be unwilling to admit it because of what would be said about them and other the conservatism has been so demonized in the media that even people who are don't want to admit it.
+And I also know that even if they knew it, they'd be unwilling to admit it because of what would be said about them.

-Uh some people don't.
+Some people don't.

 I, of course, have no problem, but most people don't want the aggravation.

-But I'm just telling you, if this is a big one, I mean I know it's a big one.
+But I'm just telling you, if and this is a big one.

-I don't mean it make it sound simple, but I'm just telling you, if the right conservative candidate came along and began to electrify and connect, then I think you'd find out what the real makeup of this country is.
+I don't mean to make it sound simple, but I'm just telling you, if the right conservative candidate came along and began to electrify and connect, then I think you'd find out what the real makeup of this country is.

 I happen to think that most people don't like the direction of this country.